 If you are a parent working from a home and have a high school student (13 years or older) staying home from school due to COVID-19, we want you to be aware of our Code.org offering and how it can support your child in continuing to engage in computer science learning or even develop a new set of tech skills.
 Here is an overview of that offering.

 If you are interested in getting your high school student access to this offering you can get them signed up on this redemption page.
-Once they fill out the redemption page they will receive an email where they can activate their account and will have access for three months.
+Once they fill out the redemption page they will receive an email where they can activate their account and will have access for one year.

 Do you or your high school student already have a Pluralsight account?
 If so, then they can access the curated Code.org content by joining these channels: